-(Their Website said they would show people how to integrate dogs & cats...but had allowed a Rescue dog to kill a cat according to Jan.
+Their Website said they would show people how to integrate dogs & cats...but had allowed a Rescue dog to kill a cat & not just any 🐈.

-I was later told that SOAR had not had that type of dog in their care when taking money from me.
+I was later told by SOAR (New Management) that SOAR had not had that type of dog in their care when taking money from me.

 I was contacted by a Vet who was doing some work for Eastern Ontario Potcake Rescue who told me they needed a Foster Home by a certain date.